Oil falls as Saudi, UAE plan for higher output capacity

 However, China’s independent oil refiners are cranking up production as local governments begin to relax strict measures to contain the coronavirus and fuel demand begins to recover.

-Reporting by Bozorgmehr Sharafedin in London, additional reporting by Yuka Obayashi in Tokyo; editing by Jason Neely and Barbara Lewis
+Reporting by Bozorgmehr Sharafedin in London, additional reporting by Yuka Obayashi in Tokyo and Laura Sanicola in New York; editing by Barbara Lewis and Lisa Shumaker